-- Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships

-- Teach pupils the correct vocabulary to describe themselves and their bodies - To support understanding of how their bodies, work and prepare for puberty - To be able to protect themselves and ask for help.
+- Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies - To support understanding of how their bodies, work and prepare for puberty - To be able to protect themselves and ask for help.

-Physical health and mental wellbeing: Primary
+Physical health and mental wellbeing as it relates to relationships/SRE Education

-- The focus in primary school should be on teaching the characteristics of good physical health and mental wellbeing.
-Teachers should be clear that mental wellbeing is a normal part of daily life, in the same way as physical health. - This starts with pupils being taught about the benefits and importance of daily exercise, good nutrition and sufficient sleep, and giving pupils the language and knowledge to understand the normal range of emotions that everyone experiences.
-This should enable pupils to articulate how they are feeling, develop the language to talk about their bodies, health and emotions and judge whether what they are feeling and how they are behaving is appropriate and proportionate for the situations that they experience. - Teachers should go on to talk about the steps pupils can take to protect and support their own and others' health and wellbeing, including simple self-care techniques, personal hygiene, prevention of health and wellbeing problems and basic first aid.
-Emphasis should be given to the positive twoway relationship between good physical health and good mental wellbeing, and the benefits to mental wellbeing of physical exercise and time spent outdoors. - Pupils should also be taught the benefits of hobbies, interests and participation in their own communities.
-This teaching should make clear that people are social beings and that spending time with others, taking opportunities to consider the needs of others and practising service to others, including in organised and structured activities and groups (for example the scouts or girl guide movements), are beneficial for health and wellbeing. - Pupils should be taught about the benefits of rationing time spent online and the risks of excessive use of electronic devices.
+- The focus in primary school should be on teaching the characteristics of good physical health and mental wellbeing as necessary for positive relationships. - This includes pupils being taught about the benefits and importance of daily exercise, good nutrition and sufficient sleep, and giving pupils the language and knowledge to understand the normal range of emotions that everyone experiences.
+This should enable pupils to articulate how they are feeling, develop the language to talk about their bodies, health and emotions and make increasingly informed judgements regarding feelings and behaviour. - It also includes the steps pupils can take to protect and support their own and others' health and wellbeing.
+Emphasis should be given to the positive two-way relationship between good physical health and good mental wellbeing, and the benefits to mental wellbeing of physical exercise and time spent outdoors. - Pupils should also be taught the benefits of hobbies, interests and participation in their own communities.
+This teaching should make clear that people are social beings and that spending time with others, taking opportunities to consider the needs of others and practicing service to others, including in organised and structured activities and groups (for example the scouts or girl guide movements), are beneficial for health and wellbeing. - Pupils should be taught about the benefits of rationing time spent online and the risks of excessive use of electronic devices.
 In later primary school, pupils should be taught why social media, computer games and online gaming have age restrictions and should be equipped to manage common difficulties encountered online. - A firm foundation in the benefits and characteristics of good health and wellbeing will enable teachers to talk about isolation, loneliness, unhappiness, bullying and the negative impact of poor health and wellbeing.